7 Amazing Science Experiments At Home

 The materials that will be needed are thread, a pencil, plastic container, pipe cleaner, scissor, measuring jug, food color and sodium percarbonate (available on super markets).
 First you have to shape the pipe cleaner and make it into the letters you want.
 Then tie it with the thread and attach it to the pencil.
 Now heat a pot of water, keepit to boil.
 Now with a measuring jug, add 750 ml of boiling water into the container and add 9 tablespoons of sodium percarbonate and dissolve it (3 tablespoons for every 250 ml of water).
 Lastly, dip the pipe cleaner in the shape of the letter you want into the liquid without touching the sides and keep it overnight.

 Tadaa!
 Your crystal letter is ready.
-There are many science experiments for class 4 kids, these science experiments prepare them for their future.
+There are many science experiments at home for class 4 kids which can prepare them for their future.

 A cloud in class